-- · Servicing our debt requires a significant amount of cash, and we may be forced to take other actions to satisfy our obligations under our debt. - Due to periodic power shortages in China, we may have to temporarily close our China operations. - We are subject to the requirements of the NISPOM for our facility security clearance, which is a prerequisite to our ability to perform on classified contracts for the U.S. government. - Our operations in Asia subject us to risks and uncertainties relating to the local laws and regulations and adverse effects of political tensions that arise from time to time with China. - Our failure to comply with the requirements of environmental laws could result in litigation, fines, revocation of necessary permits, or debarment from our participation in federal government contracts. - Our international sales are subject to laws and regulations relating to corrupt practices, trade, and export controls and economic sanctions.
-Any non-compliance could have a material adverse effect on our business. - Outages, computer viruses, cyber-attacks and cybersecurity incidents, and similar events could materially disrupt our operations. - Privacy, information security, and data protection laws, rules, and regulations could affect or limit how we collect and use personal information, increase our costs, and adversely affect our business opportunities. - Issues arising during the upgrade of our enterprise resource planning system could affect our operating results and ability to manage our business effectively. - Our ability to use net operating loss carryforwards to offset future taxable income for U.S. federal, state and foreign income tax purposes is subject to limitations, and future transfers of shares of our common stock could cause us to experience an "ownership change" that could further limit our ability to utilize our net operating losses.
+- Servicing our debt requires a significant amount of cash, and we may be forced to take other actions to satisfy our obligations under our debt. - We are subject to the requirements of the National Industrial Security Program Operating Manual (NISPOM) for our facility security clearance, which is a prerequisite to our ability to perform on classified contracts for the U.S. government. - Our operations in Asia subject us to risks and uncertainties relating to the local laws and regulations and adverse effects of political tensions that arise from time to time with China. - Our failure to comply with the requirements of environmental laws could result in litigation, fines, revocation of necessary permits, or debarment from our participation in federal government contracts. - Our international sales are subject to laws and regulations relating to corrupt practices, trade and export controls, and economic sanctions.
+Any non-compliance could have a material adverse effect on our business. - Outages, computer viruses, cyber-attacks and cybersecurity incidents, and similar events could materially disrupt our operations. - Privacy, information security, and data protection laws, rules, and regulations could affect or limit how we collect and use personal information, increase our costs, and adversely affect our business opportunities. - Issues arising during the upgrade of our enterprise resource planning (ERP) system could affect our operating results and ability to manage our business effectively. - Our ability to use net operating loss carryforwards to offset future taxable income for U.S. federal, state, and foreign income tax purposes is subject to limitations, and future transfers of shares of our common stock could cause us to experience an "ownership change" that could further limit our ability to utilize our net operating losses.